 During the COVID-19 pandemic, it’s likely that you and your family are relying even more on your internet service, your Wi-Fi and all your internet-connected devices to stay on top of things.
 Find out how a VPN can make your online activities more secure and learn exactly how to set up a VPN on your smartphones, laptops and tablets.

 What’s a VPN and why do I need one?

 VPN stands for Virtual Private Network and it does exactly what it sounds like: creates a safe place for you to browse.
 VPNs are especially useful when working from home and handling sensitive information online.

 VPNs are typically utilized by businesses to keep employees working online from anywhere without compromising the security of the company.
-But, internet users everywhere are finding VPNs especially helpful now that many large companies have also taken up shop at home.
+But, internet users everywhere are finding VPNs especially helpful now that many large companies move to work from home only.

 How does a VPN work?

 A VPN connects your device to its own online server and lets you browse the web anonymously.
-The best VPN services encrypt your internet traffic and send it through secure tunnels around the world so that no one (including your internet provider) is able to see it.
+The best VPN services encrypt your internet traffic and send it through secure tunnels worldwide so that no one (including your internet provider) can see it.

 Check out a few popular VPN services experts are recommending for personal use: